arienugroho050396/arienugroho050396/README.md

   </a>
 </p>

-Hi, i'm Mochammad Arie Nugroho, a passionate self taught data scientist from indonesia.
-It's fun to code something that anyone on the web can easily see.
-I also enjoy programming in Python, R and SQL because they challenge me more.
-I love it when I can finally solve a difficult problem.
+Greetings!
+I am Mochammad Arie Nugroho, an ardent, self-taught data scientist hailing from Indonesia.
+I find immense joy in crafting code that leaves an indelible impression on the vast expanse of the web.
+Python, R, and SQL are my weapons of choice, as they continuously push me to overcome challenges.
+Triumphing over perplexing problems is a sensation I relish.

-For my programming projects, I usually only upload to Github once I make significant progress.
-Feel free to create a pull request to contribute to any of my repositories.
+When it comes to my programming endeavors, I reserve the honor of gracing Github with my work until substantial strides have been made.
+However, I warmly invite you to forge a connection by creating pull requests and contributing to any of my repositories.
+Together, let's embark on a journey of innovation and collaboration.

 <img align="right" alt="Coding" width="300" src="https://c.tenor.com/NOYF3f82b_gAAAAC/programmer.gif">